-- 8.7 We will consider the full circumstances of each individual case when determining whether or not to impose a financial penalty. - 8.8 Set out below is a list of factors that may be relevant for this purpose.
+- 7.8 Set out below is a list of factors that may be relevant for this purpose.
 The list is not exhaustive, and not all of these factors may be applicable in a particular case.
 There may also be other factors, not listed here, that are relevant in an individual case.
-The factors we may consider include: - the nature, seriousness, duration, frequency and impact of the compliance failure - the behaviour of the regulated person after the compliance failure has been identified - the previous compliance history of the regulated person - what we had said in any guidance or other materials published by us which were current at the time of the behaviour in question - action taken by us or another domestic or international competent authority under the IFR in previous similar cases - action to be taken by another competent authority: where a competent authority proposes to take action in respect of the same compliance failure which is under consideration by us, or one similar to it, we will consider whether the other competent authority's action would be adequate to address our concerns, or whether it would be appropriate for us to take our own action - the extent to which there is uncertainty or complexity in the interpretation of an IFR prohibition or requirement, where the issue has not been the subject of previous guidance or statements by the PSR or another competent authority or by the courts - 8.9 Where we impose a financial penalty, our normal practice will be to also publish details of the compliance failure. - 8.10 In deciding whether it is appropriate to publish details of a compliance failure (instead of imposing a financial penalty), we will consider all the relevant circumstances of the case.
-The key factor is the nature and seriousness of the compliance failure, but other considerations include the following non-exhaustive factors: - whether or not deterrence may be effectively achieved by publishing details of the compliance failure - if the regulated person has derived an economic benefit (including made a profit or avoided a loss) as a result of the compliance failure, this may be a factor in favour of a financial penalty, on the basis that a regulated person should not be permitted to retain any benefit from its compliance failure - if the compliance failure is more serious in nature or degree, this may be a factor in favour of a financial penalty, on the basis that the sanction should reflect the seriousness of the compliance failure; other things being equal, the more serious the failure, the more likely we are to impose a financial penalty
+The factors we may consider include: - the nature, seriousness, duration, frequency and impact of the compliance failure - the behaviour of the regulated person after the compliance failure has been identified - the previous compliance history of the regulated person - what we had said in any guidance or other materials published by us which were current at the time of the behaviour in question - action taken by us or another domestic or international authority under the IFR in previous similar cases - action to be taken by another authority: where an authority proposes to take action in respect of the same compliance failure which is under consideration by us, or one similar to it, we will consider whether the other authority's action would be adequate to address our concerns, or whether it would be appropriate for us to take our own action - the extent to which there is uncertainty or complexity in the interpretation of an IFR prohibition or requirement, where the issue has not been the subject of previous guidance or statements by the PSR or another authority or by the courts - 7.9 Where we impose a financial penalty, our normal practice will be to also publish details of the compliance failure. - 7.10 In deciding whether it is appropriate to publish details of a compliance failure (instead of imposing a financial penalty), we will consider all the relevant circumstances of the case.
+The key factor is the nature and seriousness of the compliance failure, but other considerations include the following non-exhaustive factors: - whether or not deterrence may be effectively achieved by publishing details of the compliance failure - if the regulated person has derived an economic benefit (including made a profit or avoided a loss) as a result of the compliance failure, this may be a factor in favour of a financial penalty, on the basis that a regulated person should not be permitted to retain any benefit from its compliance failure - if the compliance failure is more serious in nature or degree, this may be a factor in favour of a financial penalty, on the basis that the sanction should reflect the seriousness of the compliance failure; other things being equal, the more serious the failure, the more likely we are to impose a financial penalty - if the regulated person has brought the compliance failure to our attention, this may be a factor in favour of only publishing details of the compliance failure - if the regulated person has admitted the compliance failure and provided full and immediate cooperation to us, and has taken steps to put in place effective remedial action, this may be a factor in favour of only publishing details of the compliance failure, rather than also imposing a financial penalty - if the regulated person has a poor compliance history, this may be a factor in favour of a financial penalty, on the basis that it may be particularly important to deter future cases

-Under Regulation 5(a) of the PCIFRs we may publish details of a compliance failure by a regulated person.
+39. Under Regulation 5(a) of the PCIFRs, we may publish details of a compliance failure by a regulated person.